mxc-commons/znd-servicemanager/README.md

 ## Discussion

-Platform for discussion of all things related to this fork is the [issues section of mxc-commons/mxc-services](https://github.com/mxc-commons/mxc-services/issues).
+Platform for discussion of all things related to this fork is the [issues section of mxc-commons/mxc-servicemanager](https://github.com/mxc-commons/mxc-servicemanager/issues).

 ## Tests & Benchmarks

 The classes provided here are unit tested with [Sebastian Bergmann's PHPUnit](https://github.com/sebastianbergmann/phpunit) unit testing framework.
-In order to run the tests and benchmarks you need to clone mxc-services to your project and work there.
-Please refer to the documentation on how to use PHPUnit.

 We benchmark using the [PHPBench](https://github.com/phpbench/phpbench) framework.

-If you want to run tests and benchmarks, you will have to clone [mxc-services](https://github.com/mxc-commons/mxc-services "mxc-services") and do that there.
+Please refer to the according documentation for details how to use that tools.

 ## State Of Progress